How to grow oyster mushrooms at home - the advice of a recognized specialist

 Collected mushrooms should be processed within 6-hours.
 Otherwise, they excessively lose moisture, preyut and rot.

-It is impossible to store mushrooms for a long time in polyethylene bags for the same reason.
+You can not store mushrooms in plastic bags for a long time for the same reason.
 Usually, when growing mushrooms for their table, they are collected in the required amount.
-If the harvest of mushrooms is too great, they can be cooked or frozen as fresh, so already cooked.
-Moreover, frozen mushrooms can be stored for up to six months, without losing flavor or nutritional qualities.
+If the crop of mushrooms is excessively large, then they can be cooked or frozen both in a fresh state and already cooked.
+Moreover, in a frozen state, mushrooms can be stored for up to six months, without losing their taste or nutritional qualities.

 Let's sum up and emphasize the most important moments of the recording: